ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms.
 Mostly cloudy, with a low around 58.
-North northeast wind 2 to 6 mph.<br></div>
+North northeast wind 2 to 6 mph.
+Chance of precipitation
+         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">